Learn how simple living and the right daily habits can improve your life (or in my case, change it completely). Here are 11 ideas to help you begin.

 If you don’t have much time, it’s OK.
-Work with what you have, create small habits and if you’re consistent, they really do add up to meaningful connection.
+Work with what you have, create small habits and if you’re consistent, they will add up to meaningful connection.

-I’m often told that housework is a barrier to simple living but it doesn’t have to be that way.
-Trust me—I’m not a naturally tidy person, plus I have a toddler and newborn at home!
+I’m often told that housework is a barrier to simple living, but it doesn’t have to be that way.
+Trust me—I’m not a naturally tidy person, plus I have a toddler and baby at home!

 But fortunately, I have strong daily habits that keep cleaning from overwhelming me.
 For more on what works for me, check out my minimalist cleaning routine.

-If you’re looking to create habits for simple living, then learning to be present is one of the most powerful things you can do.
+If you’re looking for a daily habit that will truly improve your life, then learning to be present is one of the most powerful things you can do.